21.3 C

-“Fox & Friends” faced an uncomfortable moment on Wednesday, May 13, 2026, when host Brian Kilmeade confused Lara Trump with First Lady Melania Trump while reporting live on President Trump’s Beijing, China arrival.
-The confusion, which unfolded live as Air Force One landed at Beijing Capital International Airport, soon became among the most discussed moments from the China visit.
+“Fox & Friends” faced an uncomfortable moment on May 13, 2026, when host Brian Kilmeade confused Lara Trump with First Lady Melania Trump while reporting live on President Trump’s arrival in Beijing, China.

 Fox News preempted regular broadcasts to cover the president’s landing, with hosts Kilmeade, Ainsley Earhardt, and Lawrence Jones seated alongside Michael Allen, a former aide to George W. Bush.
 As the 79-year-old president made his way down the stairs at a measured pace — met by military personnel and a red carpet featuring people holding Chinese and American flags — the broadcast switched to the live scene.